 Emmaus High School held its 128th commencement ceremony June 10 at Stabler Arena, honoring the 659 graduates.

 This year’s graduation remembered and honored Dr. Herman Corradetti, a past principal of the high school.
 In his memory, the Hall of Fame will be renamed the Dr. Herman Corradetti Hall of Fame.

 This year’s Hall of Fame inductee is Sandhya Sriram.
 Sriram has scholastic achievements as well as volunteerism and athleticism.
 She was described as personable and self-confident.

-Q. In what grade are you?
+Q. In what grade are you currently enrolled?

-Q. What was your favorite subject?
+Q. What is your favorite subject?
 Why?